emilyjspencer/winterarc/README.md

 ## Concept

-Jumping on the #winterarc challenge - this is a simple application to help set and track goals
+Jumping on the #winterarc challenge bandwagon - this is a simple application to help set and track goals